refractproject/minim/README.md

 In working with the XML-based DOM, there is a limitation on what types are available in the document.
 Element attributes may only be strings, and element values can only be strings, mixed types, and nested elements.

 JSON provides additional types, which include objects, arrays, booleans, and nulls.
-A plain JSON document, though, provides no structure and no meta data about each property and value in the document.
+A plain JSON document, though, provides no structure and no attributes for each property and value in the document.

 JDOM is a JSON structure for JSON documents to make a more flexible document object model.
 In JDOM, each element has three components:

 1. Name of the element
-1. Attributes (or in this library, meta)
+1. Attributes
 1. Content (which can be of different types depending on the element)

 An element ends up looking like this: